innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 ---
-title: Tips and tricks for Galaxy
-excerpt: Some interesting concepts and techniques within Galaxy pipelines
+title: Tips and tricks for Galaxy excerpt: Some interesting concepts and techniques within Galaxy pipelines
 tags: galaxy project pipeline workflow tips tricks control flow
 published: true
+toc: true
 ---

 My years of experience working with the Galaxy analysis platform has yielded a useful bag of tricks and tools that I would like to share.
-This is intended to be an overview more than a tutorial, but please don't hesitate to contact me if you have anything you would like to add.
+This is intended to be an overview more than a tutorial, but please don't hesitate to contact me if you have anything you would like to add or is unclear.
 I hope you find something useful here.

 ## Intro to Galaxy